Resident234/php.net/pages/www.php.net_features.gc.performance-considerations.php.md

-The GC, unfortunately, as expounded in the examples above, has the tendency to promote lazy programming.
-Clearly the benefits of the GC to assist in memory management are there, and help to maintain a stable system, but it is no excuse to not plan and test your code properly.
-Always re-read your code critically and objectively to ensure that you are not introducing memory leaks unintentionally.
+The GC, unfortunately, as expounded in the examples above, has the tendency to promote lazy programming.<br>Clearly the benefits of the GC to assist in memory management are there, and help to maintain a stable system, but it is no excuse to not plan and test your code properly.<br>Always re-read your code critically and objectively to ensure that you are not introducing memory leaks unintentionally.

 #